freeCodeCamp/guide/src/pages/articles/certificates/target-the-parent-of-an-element-using-jquery/index.md

 ---
-title: Target the Parent of An Element Using jQuery
+title: Target the Parent of an Element Using jQuery
 ---
 Every HTML elements has a parent element from which it inherits properties.